Leftist-nationalist Vetevendosje edges ahead after Kosovo vote | DW | 06.10.2019

 Guerilla leaders on their way out

 Only the top-ranking party can be entrusted with forming the government, according to a decision by the country's Constitutional Court.
-Therefore, breaking the tie between the center-left Vetevendosje and center-right LDK is crucial for the future cabinet.
+Therefore, the minimum difference between the center-left Vetevendosje and center-right LDK is crucial for the future cabinet.

-If LDK is ultimately declared the winner, its leader, 37-year-old university law professor Vjosa Osmani, might end up as the country first ever female prime minister.
+If LDK manages to close the gap and be declared the winner, its leader, 37-year-old university law professor Vjosa Osmani, might end up as the country first ever female prime minister.

 Regardless of the outcome, however, the Sunday polls would be the first to oust the former guerilla commanders who dominated the scene for two decades.
 Both President Thaci and the outgoing Prime Minister Haradinaj fought against Serbian forces in Kosovo's 1999 independence war.